The Co-Researchers of Sensing Streetscapes

 Space&Matter is a studio for spatial design and concept development.
 With an integrated design approach they design and develop buildings and neighbourhoods that foster close knit communities and have a positive impact on our planet.
 Space&Matter creates urban development strategies; make online platforms; and even initiate new business ventures.
 They focus on improving the built environment and promoting a cohesive society.

-Lecturer in Architecture and Research Associate Stefano Andreani of the Harvard University Graduate School of Design is a pioneer in the application of outdoor eye-tracking and will advise us on the outdoor field test.
+Stefano Andreani is a licensed architect; head of INVIVIA Europe at INVIVIA Inc.; lecturer in architecture and a research associate at the Graduate School of Design of Harvard University; and project manager of the Responsive Environments and Artifacts LAB (REAL) Harvard.
+Stefano is a pioneer in the application of outdoor eye-tracking and will advise us on the outdoor field test.
+More information

-Davide Ruzzon is professor of architecture at the University of Venice (IUAV), co-founder of the master Neuroscience Applied to Architectural Design and member of the Academy of Neuro-Architecture, actively involved in the Architecture Biennale in Venice.
+Davide Ruzzon is a practicing architect, professor and scientific director of the Neuroscience Applied to Architectural Design (NAAD) Master’s programme at the University of Venice; co-director of the new architecture magazine Intertwining; and co-ordinator of events and publications on the subject of architecture and neuroscience.
+Davide is also a member of the Academy of Neuro-Architecture and actively involved in the Architecture Biennale in Venice.
 Davide Ruzzon will strengthen our advisory board, in particular in setting up our new neuro architecture graduation track and eye-tracking research.
+More information

 Representation of Amsterdam Clients of Spatial projects